Unboxed-Software/solana-course/content/mwa-deep-dive.md

 - Create a simple mobile wallet
 ---

-TODO - beef up TL;DR just a bit
 # TL;DR
 - Mobile and Web dApps handle their wallet-app connection differently
-- Wallets are wrappers around a keypair
+- Wallets are just wrappers around a keypair
+- MWA handles all of it's wallet interaction within the `transact` function
+- Wallet authorization is handled explicitly on mobile.

 # Overview
 Solana-integrated mobile dApps are the future.
 Banking, gaming, and socials have something to gain from the blockchain, and they all have a place in mobile.
 However, you don't want just any app you download to have unfettered access to your private keys.
 So these dApps need a standard to communicate with the blockchain non-invasively, quickly, and securely.
 This is where the Mobile Wallet Adapter (MWA) comes in.
 It is the transport layer to connect your dApps to your wallet.